MohamedHamdy120/automated-linux-monitoring-system/README.md

 * The script reads host metrics through mounted paths such as `/host/proc` and `/host/sys`
 * Disk monitoring is performed using `/host/root`
 * Avoid hardcoding device names such as `/dev/sda2`; use mount points instead

----

-## Future Improvements

-* Continuous monitoring loop (daemon mode)
-* Alerting via external systems (email, webhooks)
-* Export metrics for Prometheus integration

----

-## Conclusion

-This project demonstrates practical understanding of:

-* Linux
-* Docker
-* Host-level monitoring design patterns

-It serves as a foundation for building more advanced monitoring and observability tools.